by Louis Bofferding

 An English mirror-framed dressing table mirror, or frame, from the 1930s.
 Etched mirror and black-painted wood.
 H: 19 ½” W: 14 ½” D: 10″ $1,500

-In the 1920s, Edward, the young and handsome Prince of Wales – who would become King Edward VIII and subsequently the Duke of Windsor – made a splash on the international social scene.
+In the 1920s, Edward, the young and handsome Prince of Wales — the future King Edward VIII and then the Duke of Windsor – made a splash on the international social scene.
 That’s when his device of three plumes became a reigning motif in the decorative arts.
-This mirror-framed dressing table mirror, which could also serve as a photo frame, is acid-etched with those plumes on the cresting.
-It dates to the 1930s, the decade of his abdication and marriage to the glamorous American divorcee Wallis Warfield Simpson.
+This mirror-framed dressing table mirror, which would also serve nicely as a photo frame, is acid-etched with those plumes on the cresting.
+It dates to the 1930s, the decade of his abdication and his marriage to the glamorous American divorcee Wallis Warfield Simpson.

 HANDSOME PRINCE ALBERT

-In centuries past, lucky artists were ennobled after mastering their craft and achieving renown, but Baron Marochetti had been born into the noblility before he proved his mettle as a sculptor.
-After apprenticeships in Rome, he moved to Paris where he was honored with the patronage and friendship of King Louis-Philippe.
-When the king fled to England at the outbreak of the 1848 Revolution, he took his court sculptor with him.
+In centuries past, a few lucky artists were ennobled after mastering their craft and achieving renown, but Baron Marochetti was born into the noblility before proving his mettle as a sculptor.
+After study and apprenticeships in Rome, he moved to Paris where he was honored with the patronage and friendship of King Louis-Philippe.
+When that king fled to England at the outbreak of the 1848 Revolution, he took his court sculptor with him.
 There, Queen Victoria noted in her diary that Marochetti was “very agreeable, pleasant and gentlemanlike.”
-And when the famously laconic monarch pronounced the bust he modeled after Albert, her beloved prince consort, “extremely successful,” the prince commissioned a marble version as a gift to her.
-Capitalising on its subsequent renown, Marochetti created this signed bronze, which confirms the sculptor’s mastery and the sitter’s good looks.
-It also delights the modern eye, with a madcap juxtaposition of Albert’s quintessentially Victorian facial hair and the ancient Roman, off-the-shoulder toga.
+And when the famously laconic monarch pronounced the bust he modeled after Albert, her beloved husband and prince consort, “extremely successful,” he commissioned a marble version as a gift to his wife.
+Capitalizing on its immediate renown, Marochetti created this signed bronze, which confirmed the sculptor’s mastery and celebrated the sitter’s good looks.
+It also delights the contemporary eye with its madcap juxtaposition of Victorian facial hair and an ancient Roman off-the-shoulder toga.

 A SPANISH BEAUTY